chirpy2605/voron/V0/StovePipe/README.md

 ![WS2403DY01V04](images/WS2403DY01V04.png)
 ![Klipper Expander](images/STM32_Klipper_Expander.png)

-Run a wire from the second from the bottom pin (red circle) on the driver board to the center neopixel pin (red circle) on the klipper expander.
+Run a wire from the second from the bottom pin (red circle) on the driver board to the centre neopixel pin (red circle) on the klipper expander.

 Connect the 24v connector (blue circle) on the driver board to one of the MOSFET ports (blue circle) on the Klipper Expander, paying attention to the polarity.